 It's Flu Season, and you have diabetes...

 People with diabetes are considered to be "high risk" for complications from the flu.
 Research has shown that people with diabetes are more likely to be hospitalized or to require intensive care if they develop the flu compared to people who do not have diabetes.
-The flu vaccine has been shown to reduce hospitalization rates by approximately 40%.
-Therefore, our Canadian Diabetes Association 2013 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend:
+The flu vaccine has been shown to reduce hospitalization rates by up to 70%.
+Therefore, our Diabetes Canada 2018 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend:

-"All people with diabetes should receive an annual influenza immunization to reduce the risk of complications associated with influenza"
+"All people with diabetes should receive an annual influenza immunization"

 What is seasonal flu?